All Episodes

 I'm coming out.

-I'm uh I want to go out.
+I want to go out.

-Uh Rumsfeld needs to resign.
+Rumsfeld needs to resign.

-It's just it's horrible of it.
+It's horrible of her.

 Rumsfeld's incompetent.

-We got Rumsville has to go.
+Rumsfeld has to go.

-Drive my media guy.
+Drive-by media guy.

 Can I have the scoop?

-And General says, This is not just me.
+And general says, this is not just me.

-Well, yeah, three or four other guys think this.
+I got three or four other guys think this.

-Drive by media panting like a rabid dog.
+Drive-by media panting like a rabid dog.

 Who?